metasaver/Template-Scripts/README.md

 ```
 gh auth login
 ```
-1. Create a template repository (this can change over time and update your repos that use the template)
+1. Create a template repository (Just add a README file.
+The template can change over time and update your repos that use the template)
 1. Copy cloneTemplate.sh to the root of your local Code folder
 1. Change the github_username variable in the script to your github account
 ```